Global Solutions of a Surface Quasi-Geostrophic Front Equation: Introduction

 where $\vp \colon \R \times \R_+ \to \R$ is defined for $x\in \R$, $t\in \R_+$, and $\log |\partial_x|$ is the Fourier multiplier operator with symbol $\log |\xi|$.
 Our main result is stated in Theorem~\ref{global}.

 This initial value problem describes front solutions of the surface quasi-geostrophic (SQG) equation

 where $(-\Delta)^{-1/2}$ is a fractional inverse Laplacian on $\R^2$, and $\nabla^\perp = (-\partial_y,\partial_x)$.
 The SQG equation arises as a description of quasi-geostrophic flows confined to a surface \cite{sqg_lap, Ped87}.
 After the incompressible Euler equation, it is the most physically important member of a family of two-dimensional active scalar problems for $\theta$ with a divergence-free transport velocity $u=(-\Delta)^{-\alpha/2}\nabla^{\perp}\theta$ and $0<\alpha \le 2$.
 The case $\alpha=2$ gives the vorticity-stream function formulation of the incompressible Euler equation \cite{majda}, while $\alpha=1$ gives the SQG equation.

 The SQG equation is also of interest from an analytical perspective because it has similar features to the three-dimensional incompressible Euler equation \cite{sqg}; in both cases, the question of singularity formation in smooth solutions remains open.
-The SQG equation has global weak solutions \cite{Mar08, Res}, and, as for the Euler equation, non-unique weak solutions of the SQG initial value problem may be constructed by convex integration \cite{BuShVi}.
+The SQG equation has global weak solutions \cite{Mar08, Res}, and, as for the Euler equation, non-unique weak solutions of the SQG initial value problem may be constructed by convex integration \cite{BSV19, IM20a}.
 The SQG equation also has a nontrivial family of global smooth solutions \cite{CCGS18}.

 By SQG front solutions, we mean piecewise-constant solutions of \eqref{SQG} with